Patagonia Photo Workshop Adventure

 F.A.Q

-This 1st workshop of the season starts on March 27th, 2020 at 9am in Punta Arenas, Chile (PUQ airport code).
-You most likely will want to arrive a day early to help you deal with any jetlag from your travels.
-On April 5th, 2020, the workshop ends at 2pm in El Calafate, Argentina (FTE airport code).
-You will fly in and fly out of different airports for this workshop.
+This workshop starts on April 6th, 2026, at 8 a.m. in Punta Arenas (PUQ airport code).
+You most likely will want to arrive a day early to help you deal with any jet lag from your travels.
+On April 15th, 2026, the workshop ends at 3 pm in El Calafate, Argentina (FTE airport code).

 Depending on which country you are from, you might need VISAS to enter either Chile or Argentina or both.
 While we start in one country, we will cross over into the other via a land border, so please make sure you have your VISAS sorted out well in advance of the workshop!